 - 1. Follow the procedure in before working inside your computer. - 2.
-Remove the side cover.
+Remove the side cover. - NOTE: Note the routing of all cables as you remove them so that you can route them correctly while you are replacing the power-supply unit.

-The following image indicates the location of the speaker and provide a visual representation of the removal procedure.
+The following images indicate the location of the power-supply unit and provide a visual representation of the removal procedure.